Shopify vs. Other E-commerce Platforms for Your Online Store

 • You already use WordPress and have technical knowledge

-• Full control over data and adjustments prioritized
+• Full control over data and customizations is a priority

 • SEO and content marketing are your main strategy